 The clinic — and the sisters themselves — are known for their philosophy on medical aesthetics and beauty.
 Treatments include injectable filler as well as injectable wrinkle reducers — Goodman administered Pack’s first treatment when she was 20 — IPL laser (intense pulsed light, which can help even skin tone and texture), red light therapy (which is said to have anti-aging properties), and chemical peels.

 [Editor’s note: Injectable wrinkle reducers are used to temporarily smooth the look of moderate to severe wrinkles in certain areas of the face.
 Like any medical treatment, they have potential risks and side effects.
-Be sure to talk to a doctor to see if they’re right for you.]
+Be sure to talk to a licensed provider to see if they’re right for you.]

 Goodman is especially fond of other signature treatments of the clinic’s: platelet-rich plasma (PRP) with nappage.
 Nappage is an advanced version of microneedling that delivers tiny punctures into the skin.
 By infusing that skin with PRP (which is created from a small sample of your own blood), it promotes overall clarity, smoothness, and brightness.
 Note there may be side effects with this procedure, so be sure to talk about these in advance.